 If you’ve been involved in the personal finance community for a while, then you may be familiar with the term “FIRE.”
 This stands for financial independence, retire early.
 This podcast explores these topics in-depth and interviews individuals that are well-known within the FIRE community.

-However, you could still enjoy Financial Independence, even if you don’t want to retire early.
-This podcast is designed for anyone that is interested in exploring financial freedom and finding more happiness in their daily lives.
+However, you will probably still enjoy the podcast even if you don’t want to retire early.
+This podcast is designed for anyone interested in exploring financial freedom and finding more happiness in their daily lives.

 7. Best for Millennials: Millennial Money